sobjornstad/tabularium/docs/manual.md

 ## Adding an entry

 To add an entry, choose **Entry → Add...** or press **Ctrl+A**.
 You will be prompted for the entry name.
-The sort key will automatically update to be the same as the name unless you change it to something different.
+The sort key will be filled in automatically.
 You can choose a classification by clicking the appropriate button or by holding down the Alt key and pressing the underlined letter.

-The **Copy** button copies the contents of the **Name** box into the **Sort Key** box.
-This is useful if you change the sort key manually so that it no longer matches the name and you then want to change it back.

-The **Wash** button tries to automatically create a sort key from the name.
-For instance, it removes `_`, `"`, and `the` from the beginning.
-In most cases where you need to specify a sort key at all, clicking **Wash** (or pressing **Alt+W**) will be enough.
-However, you can manually change the sort key if the wash button doesn’t do what you want.
+The **Auto** button is pressed by default, indicating that Tabularium will try to determine the sort key automatically.
+If it doesn’t do what you want, you can manually change the text (which will automatically deselect **Auto**).
+If you later decide you want Tabularium to decide for you again, click **Auto** again to reenable the function.

 After clicking Add, you will be asked to specify some occurrences to finish adding the entry, as an entry must have at least one occurrence.